simonpcouch/pal/README.md

 ## Example

 Pals are created automatically when users interact with the pal addin.
-Just highlight some code, open the addin, and watch your code be
+Just highlight some code, open the addin, begin typing the “role” of your pal and press “Return”, and watch your code be rewritten:
-rewritten:

 ![](https://github.com/simonpcouch/pal/raw/main/inst/figs/addin.gif)
 As-is, the package provides ergonomic LLM assistants for R package